FREQUENTLY ASKED QUESTIONS

 How many Americans are employed in a co-employment PEO arrangement?

 It is estimated that 2-3 million Americans are currently co-employed in a PEO arrangement.
-The average PEO has grown more than 20 percent per year for each of the last six years, according to a survey of NAPEO members.
+The average PEO has grown more than 20 percent per year for each of the last six years, according to a recent survey.
 About 700 PEOs that offer a wide array of employment services and benefits are operating today in 50 states.
 The PEO industry generates approximately $68 billion in gross revenues annually.
 PEOs have an 88 percent client retention rate due to strong client satisfaction.
-NAPEO member companies are estimated to account for more than 91 percent of the industry’s gross revenues.

 How do PEOs help their clients control costs and grow their bottom line?